 You can always pay off your federal or private student loans ahead of schedule by paying more than the minimum each month.
-But for some, paying off even more than that can be a smart decision that gives you more freedom and flexibility.
-Here are five signs that paying off your student loans early makes sense.
+And for some, paying off student loans early can be a smart decision that gives you more freedom and flexibility.

 If you have credit card debt, paying off your balance should be the priority before turning to your student loans.
 While student loans can have high interest rates, credit card interest rates can be staggering.
-According to the Federal Reserve, the average credit card interest rate is 16.46%, as of August 2018.
+The average credit card interest rate was 16.44%, as of November 2021, according to Federal Reserve data.

-3. You contribute enough to your retirement to get the max employer contribution
+4. If you don’t contribute to your retirement and get the max employer match

 When you have student loans, future goals like retirement may not seem that important.
 But it’s important to invest now, while you’re young.
 This gives your money time to grow so you can have a comfortable retirement.

-At the minimum, you should contribute enough to employer-offered retirement plans to qualify for the full match before making extra payments on your debt.
+Not all employers offer 401(k) matching, but many offer a match up to a certain amount or percentage.
+So at the minimum, it’s a good idea to contribute enough to employer-offered retirement plans to qualify for the full match before making extra payments on your debt.

 Getting rid of your debt can give you a sense of freedom and independence you wouldn’t otherwise have if you let the debt linger.
 It can also motivate you to work toward paying down your other debt, as well.

-If you’re financially ready to start paying off your student loans early (more than just slightly over the minimum), refinancing your loans can be a smart way to save money and pay off the debt faster.
-It’s a good idea to compare rates from multiple student loan consolidation companies to ensure you find the best lender for your situation.
+If you’re financially ready to start paying off your student loans early, refinancing your loans can be a smart way to save money and pay off your student loans faster.
+With Credible, you can fill out one, simple form and get prequalified rates from multiple lenders — all without affecting your credit score.